Affine Frobenius Brauer Categories: Frobenius Brauer Categories

-It is immediate that $T$ respects all of the defining relations for $\B^\sigma(A, -^\star)$.
+It is immediate that $T$ respects all of the defining relations for $\B(A, -^\star)$.
 For \eqref{rel:dotCrossingSlide}, we compute:

-where the equality labelled $*$ follows from the fact that $u$ (and hence $u^{-1}$) is even and central, and thus $ $ slides through teleporter endpoints.
-It is straightforward to show that $T$ respects \eqref{rel:dotCapSlide} and \eqref{rel:dotTokenCommuting} using those two relations in the target category, together with \eqref{rel:tokens} and the fact that $u$ is central and satisfies $u^* = u$.
+where the equality labelled $*$ follows from the fact that $u$ (and hence $u^{-1}$) is even and central, and so $ $ slides through teleporter endpoints.
+A quick calculation shows that $T$ respects \eqref{rel:dotCapSlide} and \eqref{rel:dotTokenCommuting}, using those two relations in the target category together with \eqref{rel:tokens} and the fact that $u$ is central and satisfies $u^\star = u$.
 This shows $T$ is well-defined.
-Noting that $\tr_1(a) = \tr_2(u^{-1}a)$ for all $a \in A$, reversing the roles of $\tr_1$ and $\tr_2$ yields a functor $\AB^\sigma(A, -^\star)_2 \to \AB^\sigma(A, -^\star)_1$ sending $ $ to $ $, which is the inverse of $T$.
+Noting that $\tr_1(a) = \tr_2(u^{-1}a)$ for all $a \in A$, reversing the roles of $\tr_1$ and $\tr_2$ yields a functor $\AB(A, -^\star)_2 \to \AB(A, -^\star)_1$ sending $ $ to $ $, which is the inverse of $T$.
 Hence $T$ is an isomorphism. \end{proof}

-\begin{lem} The following relations hold in $\AB^\sigma(A, -^\star)$:
+\begin{lem} The following relations hold in $\AB(A, -^\star)$:

 \end{lem}

 \begin{proof} Adjoining a crossing to the top and bottom of \eqref{rel:dotCrossingSlide} yields